 WHAT YOU NEED TO MAKE CROCKPOT CANDLES

 You can use any candle fragrances that you like to make your candles.
-I found a pack of really great fragrances on Amazon, but you can also check your local craft store.
+I found a pack of really great fragrances on Amazon, but you can also check your local craft store in the candle-making section.
 Of the fragrance combinations I tried out, the combo of Teakwood and Forest Pine was my favorite.
 It smells the way I imagine a lumberjack would smell!

 These are all affiliate links, if you make a purchase (of anything on Amazon, not just these items) after clicking through, I will earn a small commission.
 Ads and affiliate links are the way I am able to keep this website running and to offer you free tutorials all year long.
 Thank you so much for supporting me and Mad in Crafts!

 I found that you can buy tons of different candle fragrances online.
 I tend to like more “masculine” candle scents.
 I steer clear of anything floral, but I like musky, woodsy scents.
 This particular brand sells many different fragrances from floral to food, so you should be able to find something you like.
 These are just candle fragrances, though, NOT essential oils.
 They won’t get rid of your migraine or clear your chakras or anything, but they will make your house smell good!